mkgerasimenko/git-test-rebase/README.md

-# Rebase Test for GIT
+# Rebase Test for GIT-hub